 The reality is that people are forgetful by nature.
 Here’s an article from Rad Ed Asia that says that we humans forget half of what we learn within an hour, and even more by the end of the day.
 Do you doubt that to be true from your experience?

-In my experience I’ve seen very little actually gets absorbed.
+In my experience I’ve seen very little actually gets absorbed from these speeches.
 Maybe for the first session of the day but not for anything after 11 AM.
 Nobody listens to anyone talk for more than seven minutes without taking an iPhone break.

 So if this is true, here’s what the millions spent on conferences essentially means: